swati24081992/MATH-F212/PythonReview/PythonInstallation.md

 # Overview
 We will cover the following steps:

 1. Download and Install Anaconda
 2. Start and update Anaconda
+3. Update libraries to the latest version
+4. Install PyTorch deep learning library

 # 1. Download and install Anaconda
 Anaconda is a free and easy-to-use environment for scientific Python.